What is Ansible?

 - It is written in Python, a very popular programming language that is familiar to our engineers, making it easy to extend.

-When compared with similar tools, Ansible offers us another great benefit.
+When compared with similar tools, Ansible offers us one more great benefit.
 It is declarative and not procedural.
 This means that you write a description of the final state of the machine, and it takes all the necessary steps to fulfill that description.
 By working this way, playbooks can be applied several times and only necessary steps are applied, with no side effects.

 When I talk about ease of use, I really mean it.
 This is an Ansible playbook necessary to configure a three-node OpenIO cluster.
 It is easy to read and edit to reflect your cluster needs.
 With Ansible, we overcame all the limits imposed by other tools and it allowed us to build simple playbooks that can run for one as well as for hundreds of nodes, dramatically speeding up deployments while making sure that nobody tampered with single nodes.

-As you can find out on our documentation website, the installation process for OpenIO SDS is based on Ansible, and this is the same script we use when we work with our customers on their clusters.
-In fact, you’ll find all the playbooks we use, and support, in our GitHub repository.
+As you can find out on our documentation website, the installation process for OpenIO is based on Ansible, and this is the same script we use when we work with our customers on their clusters.
+In fact, you'll find all the playbooks we use, and support, in our GitHub repository.

 OpenIO is about storage, but Ansible works with all infrastructure components and every major vendor provides some sort of support for it.
 If you are a sysadmin with large infrastructure to manage, I strongly suggest you check out Ansible.
 It’s easy to learn how to use, and it can save you a lot of time when you need to perform highly repetitive tasks on your infrastructure.